custom-components/climate.programmable_thermostat/README.md

 Note: you can install through HACS.

-## ATTENTION: THIS VERSION INCLUDES LOTS OF BREAKING CHANGES DUE TO THE UPDATE OF CLIMIATE COMPONENT.
-STATE, CONFIG STRINGS AND OTHER ATTRIBUTES HAVE CHANGED.

 ## EXAMPLE OF SETUP
 Here below the example of setup of sensor and parameters to configure.